yukaitung/lgdxrobot-cloud/README.md

-# LGDXRobot Cloud
+#  LGDXRobot Cloud Robot Management System

 > Please note that development is primarily done on GitLab: https://gitlab.com/yukaitung/lgdxrobot2-cloud

-LGDXRobot Cloud is a microservice web application for managing LGDXRobot, designed with a focus on flexibility and security.
-It enables remote monitoring, control, and configuration of robots through a secure cloud infrastructure.
+LGDXRobot Cloud is a cloud-based robot management system for LGDXRobot, designed with a focus on flexibility and security.
+It can monitor the status of your robots and control navigation tasks using customised workflows.

 - [Homepage](https://lgdxrobot.bristolgram.uk/cloud/)
 - [Documentation](https://docs.lgdxrobot.bristolgram.uk/cloud/)